EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/acts/act-1/adventure-hooks.md

 !!! info
     Use this hook if the players agree to having known Dauriel Aldarion in some way, significant or in passing.
 They would have to incorporate into their bio a reason why Dauriel would be interested in them.

-The adventurers [receive invitations](../../handouts/dauriels-invitation.md) to Dauriel’s 462nd birthday party.
+The adventurers [[dauriels-invitation|receive invitations]] to Dauriel’s 462nd birthday party.
 Dauriel is a retired adventurer, an elf, grown rich off his very successful exploits and settled down to live out the remainder of his life with his husband in Cauldin’s Point.

 ### Outside of Town